Go to integrated search

 A lemon law attorney NYC guides clients through these steps to ensure the claim satisfies the requirements of GBL § 198-a.

-Manufacturer'S Final Repair Opportunity
+Manufacturer's Final Repair Opportunity

 Before demanding a refund or replacement, the consumer must provide written notice to the manufacturer, typically by certified mail, describing the persistent defect and prior repair attempts.